 Melktert Milk Tart

 Milk tarted from the tastiest and most delicious South African cuisine, and among the most famous sweets on the brown continent, and its origin is due to European cuisine, specifically French, and then spread to all bakeries, cafes and local stalls.
-And the milk tart is a custard pie, i.e. a mixture of eggs, milk and sugar and is given in the oven and sprinkled cinnamon on top.Read:Where are the pyramids located
+And the milk tart is a custard pie, i.e. a mixture of eggs, milk and sugar and is given in the oven and sprinkled cinnamon on top.Read:An expression of the effects of Egypt

 Malva Pudding Malva Pudding